Tech

 Programmable Interconnects (Switch Matrix)

 The network of programmable interconnects is the true power of FPGA.
 While the CLBs define what the circuit does, the interconnects determine how the CLBs communicate with each other.
 This programmable infrastructure allows precise control over data flow and logic, enabling both simple combinational logic and complex multi-level structures.
+This makes FPGAs a versatile platform – they can be reconfigured on the fly for different applications, which is invaluable in areas such as adaptive signal processing or dynamic resource management in networks.

 Input/Output Blocks (I/O Blocks)